sdss/coins/documents/md/virtual_conferences.md

 # Inclusive Chairing Guidelines -- Virtual Meeting Edition

-The Committee On INclusion in SDSS has produced a set of guidelines for Committee Chairs that encourage an inclusive meeting.
+The [Committee On INclusion in SDSS](https://www.sdss.org/collaboration/coins/) has produced a set of guidelines for Session Chairs that encourage an inclusive meeting.
 The in-person guidelines are available under [Charing Guidelines](chairing_guidelines.md)

-We need to communicate a few tweaks with respect to the online-only conference planned for 2020.

 ## At the beginning of the Session